 The outcome of a medical condition such as, the chances the condition will improve, remain unchanged or worsen.

 Refers to the spreading of seizure activity in the brain

 A older term referring to psychogenic non-epileptic seizures, no longer used.
 See psychogenic non-epileptic seizures.

 Psychogenic non-epileptic seizures -

-are ‘sudden, involuntary changes in behaviour, sensation, motor activity or autonomic function (blood pressure, heart rate) linked to psychological or social distress.’
-These events look like epileptic seizures, but are not caused by abnormal electrical discharges.
+Are involuntary changes in behaviour and movement linked to psychological or social distress.
+These events look like epileptic seizures, but are not caused by abnormal activity in the brain.
 They are often triggered by an emotional or psychological cause rather than a physiological one and can be seen in people with or without epilepsy.

 Relating to, or arising from the mind or emotions.